The Life Cycle of a Butterfly

 - Show pictures of real eggs, caterpillars, chrysalises, and butterflies to your students.

 - Ask students to identify each.

-- Read Busy Butterflies or From Caterpillar to Butterfly.
+- Read one of the following informational texts: Busy Butterflies or From Caterpillar to Butterfly.

-- After the read aloud, model to the class how to retell important details from the book.
+- Model to the class how to retell important details from the book.
 Discuss with the class what information is really important to remember, and what other details are not needed in this lesson.

 - Pass out the Life Cycle of a Butterfly worksheet and have students complete it independently.